 Munira supports a variety of strategic initiatives in the Government Relations Office including providing strategic support to the University’s membership in and engagement with post-secondary institutions.
 She supports U of T’s collaboration with the Council of Ontario Universities, U15, and Universities Canada.
 Munira is a double-graduate of U of T.

 Rupinder’s work focuses on advancing the University’s health and life sciences interests at all levels of government.
 She brings more than 5 years of experience as a policy professional in the health care sector.
 Previously, she held positions at the Canadian Agency for Drugs and Technologies in Health and the Ministry of Long-Term Care where she provided in-depth research and policy analysis on a variety of health policy matters.
 Rupinder holds a Master’s Degree in Public Policy and an Honors Bachelor of Arts from the University of Toronto.

 Divisional Lead, Public Affairs

-Simona advances the University’s public policy priorities in supporting talent, research, innovation and community impact.
-She leads development of communication and marketing strategies and content, and collaborates with a strong and growing network of external stakeholders in the private sector.
-Simona earned a PhD in political science from the University of Toronto (2017) and continues to teach in public policy and advocacy.
-Prior to her role in GRO, Simona’s career was in journalism where she has more than two decades of experience across digital and print platforms, including as senior editor and reporter at The Globe and Mail, Canadian Press, CityTV and other outlets.
+Simona leads development and execution of communication and marketing strategies and content, and collaborates with a strong and growing network of external stakeholders in the private sector to advance the university’s priorities.
+Simona has a PhD in political science from the University of Toronto and she teaches comparative politics as an adjunct instructor.
+Simona has more than two decades of experience as a senior reporter and editor and was the post-secondary reporter and education editor for The Globe and Mail prior to her role in government relations.